The Center for Cultural Diplomacy Studies (CCDS)

 The program provides students with practical experience for both academic and professional development, preparing students for careers in diverse fields, such as international relations, the humanities, politics, culture, foreign policy and Global Governance.
 On a practical level, it allows students to create a solid professional network and form a concrete base for future academic and professional career choices, preparing students for engagement in the international arena, civil society, politics, governmental organizations and international economic organizations, as well as the private sector.

-Program CurriculumThe program consists of 120 ECTS credits in total and has duration of four semesters, which take place in both Berlin, Germany and in Bucharest, Romania.
-The first two semesters of the program are hosted by the Institute for Cultural Diplomacy in Berlin and the third and the fourth semesters are hosted by the University of Bucharest.
+Program CurriculumThe program consists of 120 ECTS credits in total and has duration of four semesters, which take place fully Berlin, Germany..
+The first two semesters of the program are hosted by the Institute for Cultural Diplomacy in Berlin and the third and the fourth semesters are hosted by the University of Bucharest- Berlin Campus.

-The first 2 semesters will take place in the Center of Cultural Diplomacy Studies (CCDS) in Berlin.
-The semester will consist of three mandatory modules and two elective courses.
-The second semester will consist of the professional development program and 2 elective courses.
-In the second academic year students will continue to the University of Bucharest (UoB) in Bucharest- Romania for the 3rd Semester and the 4th Semester*.
-The 3rd semester will consist of four mandatory modules and one elective course.
-The 4th semester will consist of four Mandatory Courses one elective course, and the writing of the Thesis, as the students will produce a final thesis on a related topic of choice.
-At the end of the forth semesters, the students will be then required to defend their Thesis at the University of Bucharest (UoB).
+The first semester will consist of three mandatory modules and two facultative courses.
+The second semester will consist of the professional development program and 2 facultative courses.
+The 3rd semester will consist of four mandatory modules and one facultative course.
+The 4th semester will consist of four Mandatory Courses one facultative course, and the writing of the Thesis, as the students will produce a final thesis on a related topic of choice.

 The general structure of the program is available below: